unlhcc/HCCGo/HCCGo/app/markdown/beta_notice.md

-tWelcome to the HCCGo Beta.
+Welcome to the HCCGo Beta.
 With HCCGo, you are able to submit jobs, transfer files, and monitor your usage of HCC resources

 ### What's Changed